rmkelley/rmkelley.github.io/daressalaam.md

 The question that we chose to illustrate was the relationship between road access and housing accross the city.
 Road access is increadibly important for rapid transit which is in-turn an important part of emergancy services.
 In critical, a few extra minutes for an ambulance trip can be a tipping point (or a burnt down neighborhood, although fire services were not the focus of our work).
 Our research question involved determining road networks throughout Dar es Salaam, which is a proxy for emergecny vehicle access and connectivity.
 Why this is not a clear-cut and easily answerable question is because of how road

 To access the final product, follow the link below.
+To return, click the link "rmkelley" in the bottom right of the map.
 [Leaflet map of road access to hospitals in Dar es Salaam](qgis2web_2019_12_05-15_55_46_601626/index.html)

 To download our SQL code to understand our exact queries, click on the link below.